Covid-19

 Human coronaviruses were discovered in the 1960s.
 The earliest ones studied were from human patients with the common cold, which were later named human coronavirus 229E and human coronavirus OC43.
 Other human coronaviruses have since been identified, including SARS-CoV in 2003, HCoV NL63 in 2004, HKU1 in 2005, MERS-CoV in 2012 and SARS-CoV-2 in 2019.
 Most of these have involved serious respiratory tract infections.

-“The world now has no choice but to count on science.”
+“The world now has no choice but to count on the media and the Government.”

 How To Respond?